Analogs of Bol operators on superstrings: Introduction

 Let $V$ be an $\cL_0$-module, such that $\cL_1V=0$, i.e., $V$ is, actually, $\fgl(m)\simeq\cL_0/\cL_1$-module considered as an $\cL_0$-module.
 The space of \text{tensor fields of type} $V$ with formal coefficients is defined to be

 To consider \textit{irreducible} $\cL_0/\cL_1$-modules $V_i$ and $W$, see \eqref{Veb}, is a~natural first step, especially in the super situation and over fields of positive characteristics.
-Obviously, it is natural to replace $\fg=\fvect(m)$ with any other simple Lie (super)algebra $\cL$ of vector fields with polynomial (or formal if we need closedness with respect to the $x$-adic topology) coefficients; for the list of known such Lie superalgebras, see \cite{BGLLS}.
-It is also natural to consider operators \eqref{Veb} invariant under the action of a~maximal subalgebra $\fh$ of $\fg$.
+Obviously, it is natural to replace $\fg=\fvect(m)$ with any other simple Lie (super)algebra $\cL$ of vector fields with polynomial (or formal if we need closedness with respect to the $x$-adic topology) coefficients.